dwgb93/TEI_WildfireSpread/README.md

 Precision indicates the fraction of our fire predictions that are accurate whereas recall gives the fraction of the actual fires that are correctly predicted.
 The area under the precision–recall curve (AUC) provides a more effective metric for imbalanced binary classification since the dataset mostly contained no fire.

-The precision, recall, and area under the precision-recall curve rates of the models are given in the table below.
+The precision, recall, and AUC (PR) of the models are calculated on the test set, consisting of 1689 new fires, and reported in the table below.

 | Model | Precision | Recall  | AUC (PR) |
 |:--------:|:-------:|:------:|:------:|